baseballhackday/policies/citizen_code_of_conduct.md

-If‭ ‬you‭ ‬feel‭ ‬you‭ ‬have‭ ‬been‭ ‬falsely‭ ‬or‭ ‬unfairly‭ ‬accused‭ ‬of‭ ‬violating‭ ‬this‭ ‬Code‭ ‬of‭ ‬Conduct,‭ ‬you‭ ‬should‭ ‬notify‭ ‬GOVERNING‭_‬BODY‭ ‬with‭ ‬a‭ ‬concise‭ ‬description‭ ‬of‭ ‬your‭ ‬grievance.‭ ‬Your‭ ‬grievance‭ ‬will‭ ‬be‭ ‬handled‭ ‬in‭ ‬accordance‭ ‬with‭ ‬our‭ ‬existing‭ ‬governing‭ ‬policies.‭ [‬LINK‭_‬TO‭_‬POLICY‭]
+If‭ ‬you‭ ‬feel‭ ‬you‭ ‬have‭ ‬been‭ ‬falsely‭ ‬or‭ ‬unfairly‭ ‬accused‭ ‬of‭ ‬violating‭ ‬this‭ ‬Code‭ ‬of‭ ‬Conduct,‭ ‬you‭ ‬should‭ ‬notify‭ ‬us ‬with‭ ‬a‭ ‬concise‭ ‬description‭ ‬of‭ ‬your‭ ‬grievance.‭ ‬Your‭ ‬grievance‭ ‬will‭ ‬be‭ ‬handled‭ ‬in‭ ‬accordance‭ ‬with‭ ‬our‭ ‬existing‭ ‬governing‭ ‬policies.‭

-[NOTE:‎ ‏Every‭ ‬organization‭'‬s‭ ‬governing‭ ‬policies‭ ‬should‭ ‬dictate‭ ‬how‭ ‬you‭ ‬handle‭ ‬warnings‭ ‬and‭ ‬expulsions‭ ‬of‭ ‬community‭ ‬members.‭ ‬It‭ ‬is‭ ‬strongly‭ ‬recommended‭ ‬that‭ ‬you‭ ‬mention‭ ‬those‭ ‬policies‭ ‬here‭ ‬or‭ ‬in‭ ‬Section‭ ‬7‭ ‬and‭ ‬that‭ ‬you‭ ‬include‭ ‬a‭ ‬mechanism‭ ‬for‭ ‬addressing‭ ‬grievances.‭]

 ## 8.‎ ‏Scope